githubtraining/security/README.md

 In this course, you’ll learn how to:

+- Enable Security features for repositories hosted in GitHub
 - Detect and fix security vulnerability in repositories when notified by the GitHub's security alerts
 - Build stronger projects with best practices for secure repositories
-- Keep your repositories up to date to have safer applications for developers and users

 This course has a dedicated message board on the [GitHub Community]({{ communityBoard }}) website.
 If you want to discuss this course with GitHub Trainers or other participants create a post over there.
 The message board can also be used to troubleshoot any issue you encounter while taking this course.